zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

 6. Install the [javascript test runner] extension for VS Code.
-Clicking the large install button on that page should prompt you to open VS Code, accept that and push install in VS Code as well (if needed).
+Clicking the large install button on that page should prompt you to open VS Code, accept that and then push install in VS Code as well.

 [javascript test runner]: https://marketplace.visualstudio.com/items?itemName=oshri6688.javascript-test-runner